qtnc/swan/docs/stdlib.md

 - Dictionary.of(sorter, sequences...): create a dictionary from one or more source mappings
 - clear: remove all entries from the dictionary
+- iterator: return an iterator to iterate through (key, value) pairs of the dictionary.
+The pairs are ordered by their key as defined by the sorter given at construction.
 - length: return the number of entries present in the dictionary
 - lower(key): returns the nearest key present in the dictionary that come after the key given, or return the argument given itself if it is present
 - put(key, value): inserts the given key/value pair in the dictionary regardless of if the key already exists; this breaks the uniqueness rule of the keys, it can be useful sometimes but do it with caution